MicrosoftDocs/power-platform/power-platform/admin/connect-exchange-online.md

    > [!div class="mx-imgBorder"]
    > ![](media/test-enable-mailbox85.png "Test and enable mailboxes")

    This tests the incoming and outgoing email configuration of the selected mailboxes and enables them for email processing.
 If an error occurs in a mailbox, an alert is shown on the Alerts wall of the mailbox and the profile owner.
-Depending on the nature of the error, Dynamics 365 apps try to process the email again after some time or disables the mailbox for email processing.
+Depending on the nature of the error, model-driven apps in Dynamics 365 try to process the email again after some time or disables the mailbox for email processing.

    To see alerts for an individual mailbox, open the mailbox and then under **Common**, select **Alerts**.